 If you have an old classic car, then no matter what, water will find its way into the bearings if the breaks are old.
 Repairs and or replacements are the only way around this at this point, again costing money.

-Don’t forget about the the individuals.
-Lots of people have winter tires and summer tires, and they rotate them based on seasons.
+Don’t forget about the individuals who have winter and summer tires, and they rotate them based on seasons.
 When the tires are not in use, they will either leave them in the garage or a shed.
 By covering them up, you are still protecting them and yourself from rubbing up against them and getting dirty.

-Now on to the tires.
 We all know how much tires can cost, and we don’t like replacing them, so why would you leave your car parked outside all year with the sun beating down on it?
 Of course, once summer is over, the winter cold sets in, and off we go again.
-This is a never-ending heating and cooling revolving story on a rubber material that is very heat absorbent.
+This is the never-ending heating and cooling revolving story on a rubber material that is very heat absorbent.

-When you drive your car, the tiers are always moving, so the tire is less likely to get the full brunt of the direct sun, but when parked for extended periods is when the damage starts to set in.
+When you drive your car, the wheels are always moving, so they are less likely to get the full brunt of the direct sun, but when parked for extended periods is when the damage starts to set in.